Jean28518/linux-guides/windows_on_linux_domain/readme.md

 - Click on okay, next and finish.
 - Restart Computer

-## Add Nextcloud WebDAV
+## Add Nextcloud Drive

-- Open Windows Explorer, select "This PC".
+- WebDAV doesn't work properly.
+Use the official nextcloud client with virtual sync instead.
-- Select the "Computer" tab at the top
+- Disable the server notifications in the nextcloud app settings.
-- Select the "Connect Networkdrive"
-- Select the blue underlined "Connect to website on which documents and pictures can be stored"
-- Insert the webdav adress
-- Follow the instructions